Malls, religious places open in some places as India steps out of lockdown, slowly and cautiously

-India on Monday took a tentative step out of a 75-day lockdown with malls, religious places and offices opening in several parts of the country but with strict riders limiting the number of people and mandating sanitisation of the premises.
-Heralding a new era of shopping, working and worshipping in a society battling rising COVID-19 cases, the extensive dos and don’ts framework included sanitisation tunnels, temperature checks, entry on the basis of tokens, no ‘prasad’ and no trying out clothes either.
+India on Monday tentatively stepped out of a 75-day lockdown with malls, religious places and offices opening in several parts of the country under strict conditions limiting the number of people and mandating sanitisation of all premises.
+Heralding a new era of shopping, working and worshipping in fearful pandemic times, the extensive dos and don’ts framework included sanitisation tunnels, temperature checks, entry on the basis of tokens, no ‘prasad’ and no trying out clothes either.

-As the number of cases crossed 2,56,000 with more than 7,100 fatalities, according to Union Health Ministry figures, and the country made a calibrated exit from the lockdown in non-containment zones, shop shutters in many malls went up for the first time since March 25 but the sprawling retail places were eerily empty.
-In Delhi’s Select City Mall, for instance, as shop assistant arranged shelves and placed mannequins outside, signs of “We missed you, Welcome Back’ were put up in greeting.
+As the number of COVID-19 cases crossed 2,56,000 with 7,200 fatalities, according to Union Health Ministry figures, and the country made a calibrated exit from the lockdown in non-containment zones, shop shutters in many malls went up for the first time since March 25 but the sprawling retail places were eerily empty.
+In Delhi’s Select City Mall, for instance, as shop assistants arranged shelves and brought out mannequins, signs of “We missed you, Welcome Back’ were put up in greeting.
 But only a few braved the coronavirus scare to venture into the mall, now all about functionality and not leisure.

-Some restaurants opened but waiters were in face shields and the customers, at tables placed a safe distance from each other, in masks.
-The stay away zones were marked with big crosses.
+Some restaurants opened but waiters, in scenes that could be straight from a futuristic sci-fi film, were in face shields and the customers, at tables placed a safe distance from each other, in masks till the food arrived.
+Stay away zones were marked with big crosses as were escalators to ensure there was no crowding.
 The buzzword was ‘contactless’, not just in shops and restaurants, where digital menus replaced hard copies in some places, but also in places of worship.
 The Union Culture Ministry has also approved the opening of 820 centrally-protected monuments under the Archaeological Survey of India (ASI).

 Gurdwaras, temples, mosques and churches opened their doors in several parts of the country, including in Delhi, West Bengal and Karnataka, but the entry of devotees was restricted in keeping with social distancing norms.
 In some places, temple bells were wrapped in cloth.
 The government last week issued a set of standard operating procedures (SOPs) outside containment zones, mandating strict adherence to contain the spread of COVID-19.
+Cinema halls, spas, metro services and swimming pools remain closed.
 The SOPs were advisory in nature and the state governments were left to finetune the details.

+So, while Maharashtra, Jharkhand and Tamil Nadu, for instance, decided to keep malls and places of worship closed, some states decided to relax restrictions and welcome people back in.
+The historic Jama Masjid in Delhi and the Golden Temple in Amritsar saw the devout come in, albeit in far fewer numbers, after the long gap.
+In Tirupati, a three-day trial began at the famed Lord Venkateswara temple.
+About 6,000 employees were permitted into the over 2,000-year-old hill temple complex shrine with a time slot-free ‘darshan’, a temple official told PTI.

 Gurdwaras opened, too, but it was far from normal.
 Though there were some devotees, the usual buzz around the ‘sarovar’, pond, at the Bangla Sahib gurdwara was missing and the place was deserted.

-Social distancing is being enforced by ensuring that people do not stay longer inside the sanctum sanctorum of the shrines, said Delhi Sikh Gurudwara Management Committee (DSGMC) chairman Manjinder Singh Sirsa.
+The Golden Temple defied the Punjab government’s lockdown and restarted its langar, community meals, and also distributed 'prasad'.
+“We pray that with the blessing of the almighty, the world gets rid of this coronavirus disease,” said a devotee at the Golden Temple, unperturbed by the restrictions and just happy to be back.
 In Karnataka, too, places of worship, hotels and restaurants opened for public in Bengaluru but within the norms specified by the Centre.

 The temples reopened for 'darshan' of devotees, but special pujas will not be performed, official sources said.
 There were other restrictions as well.